• Skip to primary navigation

 Stand the mango up on its flat base that you’ve just removed.

-A sharp knife cutting a mango off the cheek of a mango
+knife cutting off cheeks and sides of a mango

 Now cut down the sides of the mango, doing your best to avoid the pit and remove as much of the flesh as possible.